atharva-aak/quiz-application/README.md

 # 📝 Quiz Application

-A clean and user-friendly quiz application developed as part of an internship assignment.
+A clean and user-friendly quiz application.
 The project focuses on delivering a smooth quiz experience with clear navigation, time management, and detailed result review.

 ## ✨ Key Features